A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: State of the Art

-In Table~\ref{evalLimitations}, we summarize the evaluation strategies of 14 deep learning techniques for LAD techniques, including the five techniques considered in the aforementioned work~\cite{le2022logHowFar}.
-Column \emph{C.L} indicates, using the symbols N and Y, whether the proposed deep learning anomaly detection technique was compared to at least one traditional ML technique that shares the same model learning type, i.e., whether the deep learning and the traditional ML techniques put in comparison are both supervised or semi-supervised.
-We also indicate, for each work, whether the evaluation considered: the detection accuracy (column \emph{Acc.}), the time performance (column \emph{Time}), the sensitivity of the detection accuracy to hyperparameter tuning and different datasets (columns \emph{S.H} and \emph{S.D}, respectively, under the \emph{Sensitivity/Acc.} column), as well as the sensitivity of the time performance to hyperparameter tuning across datasets (columns \emph{S.H} and \emph{S.D} under the \emph{Sensitivity/Time} column).
-For each of these criteria, we use symbol $+$ to indicate if the evaluation criterion is considered for all the techniques used in the experiments; symbol $\pm$ indicates that the evaluation criterion is only computed for the main technique; symbol $-$ indicates that the evaluation criterion is not measured for any of the techniques considered in the paper.
+In Table~\ref{evalLimitations}, we list 42 studies that use LAD techniques, including the five ones considered in the aforementioned work~\cite{le2022logHowFar}, and summarize their evaluation strategies.
+We selected the studies that use LAD techniques that i) are either semi-supervised or supervised deep learning techniques and ii) are most cited and used as alternative techniques in the literature.
+Column \emph{C.L} indicates, using the symbols Y and N, whether the proposed deep learning LAD technique was compared to at least one traditional ML technique that shares the same model learning type.
+We also indicate, for each work, whether the evaluation considered: the detection accuracy (column \emph{Acc.}), the time performance (column \emph{Time}), the sensitivity of the detection accuracy to hyperparameter tuning and different datasets (columns \emph{S.H} and \emph{S.D}, respectively, under the \emph{Sensitivity/Acc.} column), as well as the sensitivity of the time performance to hyperparameter tuning across datasets (columns \emph{S.H} and \emph{S.D} under column \emph{Sensitivity/Time}).
+For each of these criteria, we use symbol $+$ to indicate if the evaluation criterion is considered for all the techniques used in the experiments; symbol $\pm$ indicates that the evaluation criterion is only considered for the main technique; symbol $-$ indicates that the evaluation criterion is not measured for any of the techniques considered in the paper.